mattrussi/gitlab-com-runbooks/howto/haproxy.md

 ## Overview

 GitLab uses HAProxy for directing traffic to various fleets in our infrastructure.
-HTTPS and git traffic.
+HTTP(S) and git traffic.
 There are clusters of haproxy nodes that are attached to GCP load balancers.
 These are split into the following
 groups: